run-ai/docs/docs/Researcher/cli-reference/runai-resume.md

 ## Description

-Resume a suspended jobs
+Resume a suspended Job

-This will create the pods for the job which will enter the scheduling queues
+Resuming a previously suspended Job will return it back to the queue for scheduling.
+They Job may or may not restart immediatly, depending on available resources.

 ## Synopsis